-I earned my PhD from the University of Pennsylvania, where I was a member of the Network Dynamics Group
+I earned my PhD from UPenn, where I was a member of the Network Dynamics Group

 , Proceedings of the National Academy of Sciences

 , and elsewhere

 - Data Science at Amazon Robotics.
 I am currently a data scientist at Amazon Robotics.
 I'm working on improving robotic fulfillment and transportation buildings, all toward the goal of optimizing a logistics network that handles billions of items each year.

 - LP.
 I am a limited partner in funds focused on software (typically SaaS) and artificial intelligence.
 For inquiries here, my email address is < first-name >.< last-name >[at] gmail [dot] com.